 The Committee will, to the extent possible and within its means, be transparent in its deliberations, and strive to make its scientific evaluations available to decision-makers and the wider community.

-In addition to reporting the Scientific Committee's findings to the General Assembly, the United Nations Environment Programme, through the Committee's secretariat, will continue to disseminate the findings of the Committee to the scientific community and the public.
+In addition to reporting, the Scientific Committee's findings to the General Assembly, the United Nations Environment Programme, through the Committee's secretariat, will continue to disseminate the findings of the Committee to the scientific community and the public.

 Coordinate with relevant international bodies

 UNSCEAR's mandate 1 provides the Committee with a clear direction to take the lead in providing authoritative scientific evaluations to the United Nations General Assembly.
 However, the Committee will also remain aware of efforts in other relevant international bodies.
 Expertise may also be scarce globally and in high demand.
 The Committee will liaise closely with other international bodies to avoid duplication of efforts to the extent possible.
-The General Assembly should invite the relevant international bodies to concert with the Committee concerning any work they may be doing or contemplating within the sphere of the Committee's terms of reference to assure proper co-ordination.
-4
+The General Assembly should invite the relevant international bodies to collaborate with the Committee concerning any work they may be doing or contemplating within the sphere of the Committee's terms of reference to assure proper co-ordination.
+6

 1 Resolution 913 (X) of the United Nations General Assembly, adopted 3 December 1955.